cmjcharlton/minimalmarkers/README.md

 ## Use as a library / module

-The functions in this script have been written to be usable as a module.
+The functions in this script have been written to be usable as a module, so that you can use it, e.g. in a Jupyter notebook or as part of a larger program.
 To import the module, use;

 ```python
 import minimalmarkers